 6. Borax Acid and Corn Syrup Ant Trap

 Most of the household ants love to eat sweet food.
 They can’t resist the corn syrup in this recipe.
-It’s an easy to make ant bait using simple over the counter ingredients.
+It’s easy to make ant bait using simple over the counter ingredients.

 Requirements: Boric acid and Corn syrup